 Scope:

-This evaluation criteria applies to tension only seismic cable restraints made from steel wire ropes or cables and fittings, as permitted by ASCE 19 Appendix E. Section 104.11 of the IBC is applicable since the codes and standards do not clearly present procedures for qualifying all fitting styles and lacks seismic testing methods appropriate for seismic cable restraints.
+This evaluation criteria applies to tension only seismic cable restraints made from steel wire ropes or cables and fittings, as permitted by ASCE/SEI 19 Appendix E. Section 104.2.3 of the 2024 IBC and Section 104.11 of the 2021 and 2018 IBC are applicable since the codes and standards do not clearly present procedures for qualifying all fitting styles and lacks seismic testing methods appropriate for seismic cable restraints.
 As an option, systems consisting of the seismic cable restraints may be evaluated.
-Fittings that are alternatives to those offered as examples in Section E5.3 of ASCE 19 may be considered provided conformance to this evaluation criteria is achieved.
-Seismic cable restraints complying with this evaluation criteria are limited to support of non-structural components for resisting earthquake induced loads only.
+Fittings that are alternatives to those offered as examples in Section E5.3 of ASCE/SEI 19 may be considered provided conformance to this evaluation criteria is achieved.
+Seismic cable restraints complying with this evaluation criteria are limited to the support of non-structural components for resisting earthquake-induced loads only.

-The certification body issuing the evaluation report shall be accredited as complying with ISO/IEC Standard 17065 by an accreditation body conforming to ISO/IEC 17011 that is a signatory to the International Accreditation Forum (IAF) Multilateral Recognition Agreement (MLA).
+The certification body issuing the evaluation report shall be accredited as complying with ISO/IEC 17065 by an accreditation body conforming to ISO/IEC 17011 that is a signatory to the Global Accreditation Cooperation Inc. Multilateral Recognition Agreement (MLA) or equivalent.
 The scope of accreditation shall include metal building products.

 DEFINITIONS: